 Sunday Night Meetup with the Chicago CocoaHeads

 Being that we’re new in town, the folks over at the local Chicago chapter of CocoaHeads were nice enough to throw us all a welcoming party.
 On Sunday night, they will host a meetup for those interested in getting to know some local members of the community and becoming acclimated to their wonderful city.
-Details of the time and place for this meetup will be coming soon.
-Stay tuned.

 “Attending Release Notes was a joy.
 The venue is unique and beautiful—I was raving about it all weekend to my family.
 The presentations were thoughtful, the atmosphere fun and respectful, and the ‘dine around’ dinner allowed me to meet a whole lot of people I might not have gotten to know otherwise.”